Financial-Times/origami/README.md

 ```

 This is not always desirable and extensive logging could affect performance.
-It can be turned on and off using the `enableLogging` configuration variable
+It can be turned on and off using the `logLevel` configuration variable
 when initialising the module.

 `oErrors.log(message)`  - Creates a 'log' level message, semantically equivalent to `console.log`